🧠 Prompt Block

 The Options panel in the Prompt Block gives you precise control over how your AI assistant processes and interprets input.
 Each setting plays a key role in how the model behaves and how you handle the output.
 Here’s a breakdown of each configuration field:

-• Max tokens: Defines the maximum number of tokens the model can generate in its response.
+• Max tokens: Defines the maximum number of tokensarrow-up-right the model can generate in its response.
 Default: 256.
 Use lower values for shorter, more concise outputs, and higher values for more detailed or descriptive responses.

 • Max documents tokens: Sets the maximum number of tokens from the documents (e.g. retrieved KB content) that fill the {{documents}} variable.
 Default: 2048.
 A higher value allows the model to consider longer texts when formulating its response—ideal for working with large knowledge base entries.